dvbern/junit-beanvalidation-extension/README.md

 # junit-beanvalidation-extension

-Allow for easy injection and customization of a Java BeanValidation Validator into your tests.
+Allow for easy injection (and optionally: customization) of a Java BeanValidation Validator into your tests.

 This enables you to use ConstraintValidators that need special setup (like e.g. Mocks).